 Let’s take a few examples:

 Suppose UE is in connected mode with MN and SN but not UL synchronized (timeAlignmentTimer expired before RRC Inactivity timer).
 Either UE wants to transfer any UL data, or the network has data to be sent as DL data or UE wants to send DL HARQ feedback to the network.
 In all the cases, the UE initiates the RACH procedure and if RACH gets failed on NR cell and RLF occurs, UE triggers the SCG failure with the cause randomAccessProblem.

 Now let us take another example of maximum RLC retransmission.
 Let’s say for the secondary cell group, the RLC retransmission reaches the maximum threshold value set by the network.
 In such a case, the UE triggers SCG failure to master node with the cause rlc-MaxNumRetx.
 If a similar thing happens at the master node(LTE) RLC layer, a re-establishment procedure is triggered.

 In short, if problems occur on the MN node (in case of ENDC, MCG is LTE), the UE triggers the Re-establishment procedure.
 However, if the problem occurs on the SN node (in case of ENDC, SCG is NR), the UE triggers the SCG failure with proper failure type.

-In these two blogs, we briefly mentioned the different kinds of failures which can occur during the initial deployment.
+In these two blogs, we briefly mentioned the different kinds of failures in 5G implementation which one can encounter during the initial deployment.
 In future blogs, we will cover more such issues.
 In this long and packed journey with a target of delivering live 5G services, we at Simnovus provide a helping hand to NEMs and mobile network operators to address the issues they face by offering cost-effective test and measurement solutions.